GabeScott/standard-works-vault/General Conference/2008 October - Holy Temples, Sacred Covenants.md

 President Brigham Young defined the endowment the following way:

-“Your endowment is, to receive all those ordinances in the house of the Lord, which are necessary for you, after you have departed this life, to enable you to walk back to the presence of the Father ... and gain your eternal exaltation.”
+“Your endowment is, to receive all those ordinances in the house of the Lord, which are necessary for you, after you have departed this life, to enable you to walk back to the presence of the Father … and gain your eternal exaltation.”[^6]

 The sealing ordinances, such as temple marriage, bind families eternally.